 - 1. You must make sure that your program is free of all errors when it is compiled, linked, and executed on any of the department's "Lab G" computers, prior to submitting it.
 These are the machines in Lab 1000G, which are named cslab1, cslab2, and so on.
 All of these machines have identical architectures and software, so if it runs correctly on one, it will run correctly on any other.
 In general, a program can run correctly on one machine but not another, for one reason or another.
 This requirement stipulates that it must run correctly on the lab machines. - 2.
 You must submit all of the source code and nothing else, unless the assignment states otherwise.
 Do not submit an executable, data files, or output files. - 3.
-Programs will not be accepted after their deadlines. - 4.
+For full credit, an assignment must be submitted in the manner described in the assignment by midnight of the due date.
+Whether or not it is accepted after the deadline, and if so, how much it will be penalized for lateness, is a rule that will vary from one course to another; whatever is stated in that course's syllabus is the determining rule. - 4.
 The program must be your work, and your work alone.
 You are not free to share solutions or parts thereof with anyone else unless this has been explicitly stated by the instructor.
 If you do not understand what it does or why it works because someone else's hand is in it, this will be discovered one way or another.
-You are forewarned that it is reasonable for you to explain to your instructor how your program works if asked to do so.
+You are forewarned that your instructor might ask you to explain how your program works and that you should be able to do so without advance preparation.
 If you cannot explain it, then it is not "yours".
-Attributing someone else's work as your own is plagiarism, and it is a violation of Hunter College policy.
+Representing someone else's work as your own is plagiarism, and it is a violation of Hunter College policy.
 We will file an official complaint against any student who we believe has committed plagiarism. - 5.
 Every program must be professionally documented.
 Every distinct source code file must contain a preamble with the file's title, author, brief purpose and description, date of creation, and a revision history.
 The description must be a few sentences long at the minimum.
 A revision history is a list of brief sentences describing revisions to the file, with the date and author (you) of the revision.
 This is an example of a suitable preamble: